elie29/store/README.md

 ### Settings

-By default, we don't log state changes and the default clone strategy function is cloneDeep.
+By default, we don't log state changes and we use a shallow clone strategy function.
 We can change these settings by providing a [StoreSettings](./src/settings.ts) to the constructor as follow:

 ```TS
 export class BasicStore extends Store<BasicState> {